-Stop-Loss: Risk protection from withhold losses resulting from claims greater than a specific dollar amount per member per year.
+Stop-Loss: Risk protection from losses resulting from claims greater than a specific dollar amount per member per year.

-Subrogation: When healthcare costs of enrollees are the responsibility of an entity other than the insurer, such as workers' compensation, third party negligence liability, or automobile medical coverage.
+Subrogation: Enrollee healthcare costs which are the responsibility of an entity other than the insurer, such as workers' compensation, third party negligence liability, or automobile medical coverage.